Viability and Arbitrage under Knightian Uncertainty: Introduction

 The paper is set up as follows.
-Section \ref{s.setup} describes the model and the two main contributions of this paper in concise form.
-The assumptions of our model and their relation to previous modelling is discussed in Section \ref{s.discussion}.
+Section \ref{s.setup} describes the model, the two main contributions of this paper, and provides four examples.
 Section \ref{s.examples} derives various classic and new forms of the Efficient Market Hypothesis.
+The modeling philosophy is discussed in more detail in Section \ref{s.discussion}.
 Section \ref{s.proofsmain} is devoted to the proofs of the main theorems.
 The appendix contains a detailed study of general discrete time markets when the space of contingent payoffs consists of bounded measurable functions.
 It also discusses further extensions as, e.g., the equivalence of absence of arbitrage and absence of free lunches with vanishing risk, or the question if an optimal superhedge for a given claim exists.